Synthesizing Forestry Images Conditioned on Plant Phenotype Using a Generative Adversarial Network: Methodologies

-To measure the similarity between the real images and the synthetic images, the SSIM index \cite{WBSS2004} is used.
-Motivated by the fact that human visual perception is highly adapted to extract the structural information from a scene to identify its difference from a reference, this metric was proposed to extract the structural information from the sample and the reference image based on three key features: luminance, contrast and structure and provide with a score in the scale of $[-1,1]$.
-The higher the score, the more similar the sample image is to the reference image.
+To measure the similarity between the real and synthetic images, the SSIM index \cite{WBSS2004} is used.
+This metric is inspired by the human visual perception, which is highly adapted to extract the structural information from a scene to identify differences relative to a reference.
+It evaluates structural similarity based on three key components: luminance, contrast, and structure, providing a score in the range $[-1, 1]$, where higher scores indicate greater similarity between the sample and the reference image.
+In our case, this metric enables image-to-image comparison, where we compare a synthetic image corresponding to a specific GCC value against a test image with the same GCC value.
 We use the built-in SSIM method of the Scikit-Learn \cite{scikit-learn} library to calculate the SSIM index of the generated synthetic images against the test images.
-Figure \ref{fig:Generator_Inference.pdf} illustrates the overall process being used by the generator to generate the synthetic images.
-Additionally, the RMSPE \cite{STB2011} of GCC and RCC values between the synthetic images and test images are calculated using the following equation to validate the accuracy and integrity of the generated images by our method.
+Figure \ref{fig:Generator_Inference.pdf} illustrates the overall process being used by the generator to generate a synthetic image.

+Additionally, we compute the FID score \cite{HRUNH2017} for our synthetic images, which is a widely used performance metric for evaluating GANs.
+This metric quantifies the similarity between the {\it distributions} of synthetic and real data by comparing their mean and covariance.
+The FID score ranges from 0 to $\infty$, with lower scores indicating closer alignment between the two distributions.
+To further validate the accuracy and integrity of the generated images, we calculate the RMSPE \cite{STB2011} of GCC and RCC values between the synthetic images and test images using the Equation \ref{eq:5}.

-Here, $N$: the number of samples, $A_j$: ground-truth value of sample $j$, $E_j$: difference between the predicted and ground-truth value of sample $j$.
+where, $N$: the number of samples, $A_j$: ground-truth value of sample $j$, $E_j$: difference between the predicted and ground-truth value of sample $j$.